Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Rosie O'Donnell

 The Cross spread is used to plot the arc of your life and the forces acting on it.
 It is the most popular spread, giving a very complete view of the situation.
-Spirit Runes are most commonly used for questions about mysticism, spirituality, and religion.
+Jade Runes are most commonly used for questions about love, friendship, and relationships.

-The middle rune represents a deciding element of the present.
+The bottom Rune represents a force that works against you.
 Wunjo is the rune of joy.
 The reversal of this rune suggests that joy is withheld.
 Since joy is frequently communal, this rune often suggests loneliness.
 Alternatively, some have seen Wunjo as the rune of perfection and the rune of the gods.
 Therefore this rune reversed could signal a feeling of separation from one's deity, or as imperfection in an important work.

-The top rune represents a force that works for you.
+The right rune represents the critical element of the future, at the core of the final outcome.
 Eoh refers to the Yew tree.
 The Yew does not go dormant and therefore represents endurance.
 Even the wood of the tree is strong, resilient, and pliable - the Yew bends, but does not break.
 The evergreen nature of the Yew is present even in the rune itself, as it cannot be changed even by reversal.
 This rune is historically symbolic of death, but, as in the Tarot and as suggested by the nature of the Yew tree itself, death is seen only as a transmutation of something eternal and unchanging - the spirit.